-Karolina Lidin has 25+ years of international experience within the field of short films and documentaries.
+Karolina Lidin has 25+ years of experience on the international documentary scene and has worked at the Fund since 2008.
 Her previous positions include Film Consultant and Head of Shorts and Documentaries at the Danish Film Institute, CEO of Filmkontakt Nord, Nordisk Panorama and Nordisk Forum – and she continues to tutor and moderate at international pitching and training sessions.
-Since 2008 she is the Fund’s Documentary Advisor.
-Together with the Project Advisor for Documentaries she assesses applications concerning production of documentaries and to the development of the Fund's documentary-related strategies and activities.
+As the Fund’s Senior Advisor Documentay, Karolina contributes to the assessment of applications concerning production of documentaries and to the development of the Fund's documentary-related strategies and activities.

-Nordisk Film & TV Fond has an annual budget of approximately DKK 80 million.
+Nordisk Film & TV Fond has an annual budget of approximately NOK 135 million.

-One third the Fund's budget is contributed by The Nordic Council of Ministers, one third by the Nordic Film Institutes and one third by the Other Financing Partners of the Fund.
+One third the Fund's budget is contributed by The Nordic Council of Ministers, one third by the five Nordic Film Institutes and one third by the sixteen Other Financing Partners of the Fund.
 The financial contribution is subject to the renewable five-year Agreement between The Nordic Council of Ministers and the Parties of the fund listed below.

 Nordisk Film & TV Fond operates according to its Statutes, laid down by The Nordic Council of Ministers in consultation with the Parties.